kblocksio/kblocks/README.md

 - [ ] Implement a resource using a Terraform module
 - [ ] Implement a resource using AWS CDK code
 - [ ] Operator permissions
+- [ ] "Delete" should just delete all the resources based on the objectid label instead of synthesizing a manifest

 ## Known Issues